aidenn0 5 months ago

 there are so many things like this that I'm incapable of changing

-m4r1k 14 hours ago
+m4r1k 5 months ago

 Absurd that 2021-2024 saw massively more shootings than 1966-2020 combined.
 Clearly it’s getting out of hands.
 What’s the reason behind this huge rise?

-• morgengold 10 hours ago
+• morgengold 5 months ago

 No one knows for sure, but if I take the perspective of a socially alienated young person who is angry, resentful, and feels a growing desire for revenge, I would say hours of screen time, social media dynamics [1], and widespread economic insecurities only worsen the situation.
 It is easy to become resentful and aggressive when you are isolated and feel left behind.
 Additionally, it is much easier to become radicalized as an isolated individual online.
 I believe that in the last century, it was more difficult to become radicalized from your own bedroom, and people had more social interactions, even if they weren't actively seeking them out.